 Depending on your class’s level/age you could also highlight things like:

-- the increasingly competitive job market and University entry
+- The increasingly competitive job market and University entry

 - English as a common global language (1.2 billion speakers)

-- the English proficiency of Japan and other countries
+- The English proficiency of Japan and other countries

 - Japanese corporations like UNIQLO, Honda, Bridgestone, and Rakuten moving to make English their primary language of business and English ability a key component of job progression

-- international events in Japan like the 2020 Olympics
+- International events in Japan

-- greater access to information and resources on the internet
+- Greater access to information and resources on the internet

-- showcasing well-known Japanese people who have a good grasp of English and use it in their day-to-day lives could provide some helpful role models e.g recent Noble Prize winners, Kei Nishikori, musicians like Miyavi, and sportspeople like Keisuke Honda and MBL baseball players.
+- Showcasing well-known Japanese people who have a good grasp of English and use it in their day-to-day lives could provide some helpful role models e.g recent Noble Prize winners, Kei Nishikori, musicians like Miyavi, and sportspeople like Keisuke Honda and MBL baseball players.

 Getting Students Involved